What are the tuition and fees charges at Purdue Northwest?

 If I choose not to take financial aid, or if my financial aid is not enough to cover all of my charges, is a payment plan available?

 Yes, check the Bursar’s Office webpage Payment Options for payment plan information.

 Does grant money have to be repaid?

 Most grants are gift aid and do not have to be repaid.
 However, if you withdraw from all classes a federal title IV refund calculation will be performed and may require repayment of financial aid, including any grants received.
 Students will be contacted by the Bursar’s Office if repayment is required.
 Students with financial aid should talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.

 Once I am awarded financial aid will it be revised?

-Financial aid eligibility is reviewed and revised, as necessary, up until the Census Date (the end of the 100% refund period) each fall and spring semester.
+Financial aid eligibility is reviewed and revised, as necessary, up until the Financial Aid Census Date (the end of the 100% refund period) each fall and spring semester.
 State financial aid eligibility is reviewed and revised, as necessary, up until the end of the fourth week of classes each fall and spring semester.
-Changes to your account or financial aid throughout the year may require an adjustment to your total financial aid award package.
+Other changes to your account may require an adjustment to your total financial aid award package.
 In some cases changes could result in a balance due.
-If your financial aid is revised, you will be notified electronically.
-Check Student Self-Service and your PNW email on a daily basis to monitor changes to your account throughout the aid year.
 Additionally, your financial aid may be revised due to classes being dropped.
 Students with financial aid should talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.

 How many credit hours is considered full-time at Purdue Northwest?